Rsantct/DRC/README.md

 ## Using the measurement software

-You can use a Linux o Mac OS (Homebrew) laptop.
+You can use a Linux o Mac OS (Homebrew) laptop, equiped with a suitable sound card and measurement mic.

 ### Dependencies